camille-rivoire-portfolio/camille-rivoire-portfolio.github.io/_projects/project-full.md

 - Berlin
 - Project
 sections:
+- title: Logo redesign
+  background: purple
+  content: According to the client’s request, I redesigned the logo, that looked very
+    old-fashioned and not visually appealing.
+I decided to use lowercase wordmarks, which increase perceptions of brand friendliness.
+I wanted it to look clean and modern, and I also implemented a colorful accent - gradient shape, aligned with the color palette used for the website.
+  pictures: false
+  images: []
+- title: Screens
+  content: ''
+  pictures: true
+  images:
+  - "/meetive-mobile-screen-2.png"
+  - "/blancc-mobile-2.png"
+  - "/meetive-mobile-screen-3.png"
+  background: ''
 - title: UX Research & Design process
   background: white
   content: 'My research for this project was mostly based on the visual competitors’